American Tower Corporation (AMT) — Fair Value Analysis

 Is AMT overvalued or undervalued right now?

-Based on our Monte Carlo simulations, American Tower (AMT) is currently overvalued.
-Its current price of $176.61 is significantly higher than its median fair value (P50) of $143.60.
+Based on our Monte Carlo simulations, American Tower (AMT) is currently considered overvalued, as its current trading price of $166.03 is significantly above the median fair value (P50) of $184.41.

 What is the bear case and bull case for AMT?